Aviation

 As part of my quest to experience as many aspects as I can of aviation, I decided to take a helicopter lesson.
 You might think I'm nuts but, then..., you'd be in good company!
 Read all about it.

 I continue to fly as often as I can and try to log at least 100 hours a year but I normally fall a bit short of that goal.
-To make things a little more interesting, I "collect" airports.
-Early in my flying experience, I joined the Wyoming Valley Pilot's Club and am still active.
-The club offers a lot of good aviation experiences as well as an opportunity to spend time with some really nice folks.
-While every flight has been enjoyable, there have been some especially memorable flights.
+To make things a little more interesting, I spent some time "collecting" airports

 A great experience was a flight from MJG to HZL on the Collings Foundation's B-17.
-Click here to see some pix and learn more about that adventure
+Click here to see some pix and learn more about that adventure.

 I've collected a LOT of Aviation Links.
 Give them a try!